 Seagate harvests their seaweed along the Pacific Coast of Baja California, 10 miles north of the City of Ensenada.
 Although this is far from Japan, there still exists the possibility of radiation contamination reaching this coastline and contaminating marine life.
 In order to prevent any possible contamination of our seaweed product, Seagate has been testing all production batches for radiation at an independent lab since 2011, prior to releasing them for bottling.

-The results of the last two years of testing are provided below:
+The results of the last two years of testing are provided by clicking below, then check your download file for the pdf. report:

 The independent laboratory found no detectable levels of any radiation contamination in Seagate’s Seaweed for either year for all isotopes tested.
 The results were zero, below any detectable levels for the laboratory’s equipment.
 Seagate will continue to monitor and test each new production batch of seaweed before it is released for bottling.
 These reports are forwarded to the California Food and Drug Administration.